 George Wang, founder of BRIO and one of my favorite cosmopolitans in the men’s style community, recently opened the doors to his latest tailoring project, Atelier BRIO Pechino (BRIO and Pechino being the Italian words for panache and Beijing, respectively).
-The space is small — roughly half the size of BRIO’s old location — but George has made efficient use of the space.
+The space is small — roughly half the size of BRIO’s old location — but George has made efficient use of it.
 When you walk through the doors, you’re faced with a cutting table, where BRIO Pechino’s tailors draft patterns like architects at their desks.
 To the left of the store, there’s a charming barbershop; to the right, there are storage spaces, where you’ll find a small line of luxuriously made ready-to-wear.
 The black-and-blond wooden furniture you see around the shop was imported from Italy, where it used to sit at Simone Righi’s Frasi boutique before it closed.
 George paid about $10,000 to have this heavy furniture shipped from Florence to Beijing.
-“It’s was like shipping an entire store,” he told me.
+“It was like shipping an entire store,” he told me.
 But he reasoned, “Frasi was one of the best men’s stores in the world, and I’ll always have use for this furniture, even if it’s in my home.”

 Although the store carries a small line of ready-to-wear, it’s primarily focused on custom tailoring.
 Stepping past its glass-and-wooden doorway is like stepping into a transporter, through which you can work with an international roster of artisans.
 BRIO Pechino works with Sartoria Dalcuore, a small Neapolitan tailoring house that specializes in the soft-tailoring style characteristic of the region: a thinly padded shoulder line combined with a clean chest, sweeping quarters, razor-sharp lapels, and a high gorge.
 From the north of Italy, there’s Sartoria Cresent, which serves as Naples’ geographical and stylistic opposite.
 Satoki Kawai, the founder behind Cresent, cuts a fairly square shoulder, swelled chest, closed quarters, and lower gorge that’s typical of Milanese style.
 BRIO also works with Sarto Jun (Seoul), W.W.
-Chan (Hong Kong), and Lutays (France).
+Chan (Hong Kong), and Lutays (Paris).